-This website is set up to further serious academic study on crop circles, particuarly the history of crop circles and the origins of crop circles; the primary purpose of this site is to publish material which meets the strictest evidential and academic guidelines.
+This website is set up to further serious study of the history of crop circles and the origins of crop circles; the primary purpose of this site is to publish material which meets the strictest evidential and academic guidelines.
 Whilst we would like to deal exclusively with crop circle facts, because of the lack of serious academic research into crop circles there is not much material that can be universally agreed to as being 'crop circle facts'.

 That is not to devalue anything presented by other websites but simply that information posted here will be structured so that sources can referenced in such a way that they would pass rigorous academic publication criteria.
 This will reduce the quantity of what is posted here but will make that which is reported of the highest verifiable quality.
 The first page opens with a review of the existing literature.
 If any visitors to this site know of any other material published in peer reviewed journals or reputable academic publications please email me by pressing button

 Crop Circles: A Critical Literature Review